greenwood-capital-tagline-logo

 B. Payment of Fees

-Payment of Financial Planning Fees: If a fee were charged, payment terms would be agreed upon in a Financial Planning Engagement Letter prior to executing a financial plan.
+Payment of Financial Planning Fees: The specific manner in which fees are calculated and charged will be agreed upon in a Financial Planning Engagement Letter prior to executing a financial plan.

 Payment for Retirement Advice: There are no fees for providing retirement advice as described in Item 4: Advisory Business.

 Payment of Consulting Services: Payment terms are agreed upon in a Consulting Agreement prior to initiating services.
-Depending on the nature of the client’s investment management relationship, Greenwood Capital consulting clients typically pay fees and expenses related to the investment of their assets for custodians, mutual funds, brokerage and other transaction costs to those providers.
+Depending on the nature of the client’s investment management relationship, Greenwood Capital consulting clients typically pay fees and expenses related to the investment of their assets for custodians, mutual funds, brokerage, and other transaction costs to those providers.
 However, Greenwood Capital receives no direct or indirect compensation associated with such transaction/account fees and expenses.

-Payment of Other Adviser’s Fees: Client authorizes Greenwood Capital to invoice the custodian directly, when appropriate, for Other Adviser’s fees when due, and client authorizes Greenwood Capital to instruct custodian/broker-dealer to debit the account for said fee, unless otherwise negotiated.
+Payment of Other Adviser’s Fees: Client authorizes Greenwood Capital to invoice the custodian directly, when appropriate, for Other Adviser’s fees when due, and client authorizes Greenwood Capital to instruct custodian/broker-dealer to debit the account for said fee, unless otherwise negotiated/documented.

 Due to the timing of billing, accounts opened or closed during a billing period will be charged a prorated fee.
 Upon termination of any account, any unpaid fees will be due and payable.
 Depending on timing during the quarter, and client’s payment method, pro-rated fees could be billed separately instead of debited from a client’s account.